An Overview of New Hampshire’s Medical Cannabis Law

 In a nutshell, what does the medical cannabis law do?It allows patients with qualifying medical conditions to register with the state Department of Health and Human Services to possess up to two ounces of cannabis at a time.
 Up to four non-profit alternative treatment centers (ATCs) — with a total of seven locations — may grow and sell cannabis to patients.
 Patients may designate up to two caregivers to pick up their medicine for them, but neither patients nor caregivers may cultivate cannabis under any circumstances.
 Caregivers typically may assist no more than five patients.

 How much medical cannabis can patients possess?Patients are allowed to possess up to two ounces at a time.
 They may obtain up to two ounces every 10 days from any of the ATC locations.
-(Until fall 2021, patients had to designate a single ATC.)

 What kind of rules must alternative treatment centers follow?ATCs must be non-profit and may not be located within 1,000 feet of the property of a drug-free zone or school.
 They must provide patients with educational information on strains and dosage and must collect information patients voluntarily provide on strains’ effectiveness and side effects.
 Staff must be at least 21, wear ATC-issued badges, and cannot have any felony convictions.

 Can patients cultivate their own cannabis at home?No. Then-Gov. Hassan insisted on maintaining felony penalties for home cultivation, with no exceptions.
 The House of Representatives has passed several bills to allow home cultivation, and in 2019, the Senate followed suit.
-However, Gov. Chris Sununu vetoed the bill, and the override effort fell three votes short in the Senate.
+However, then-Gov. Chris Sununu vetoed the bill, and the override effort fell three votes short in the Senate.

 Can minors qualify as patients?
 Yes.
 Minors with qualifying serious medical conditions may register if the parent or guardian responsible for their health care decisions submits written certifications from two providers, one of which must be a pediatrician.
 The parent must also serve as the patient’s caregiver and control the frequency of the patient’s cannabis use.